SatishKumar620/Enhanced-To-Do-List/README.md

 Clone the repository to your local machine: bash
-Copy code $git clone https://github.com/your_username/to-do-list.git Open the index.html file in your web browser.
+Copy code git clone <code>https://github.com/SatishKumar620/OctaNet-Task-II.git</code?
+Open the index.html file in your web browser.

 Start adding, editing, and managing your tasks using the provided interface.